mdurc/mylang-compiler/README.md

-**Statically-typed, compiled language.
-Compiles to a standalone x86-64 Mach-O binary.**
+**Statically-typed, compiled language targeting x86-64.
+Compiles to a standalone Mach-O or ELF binary.**

 This compiler is a complete rewrite of a previous attempt, designed from the ground up to prioritize a well-designed and easily extenisible architecture.